joouha/euporie/docs/_inc/configuration_options.rst

 :environment variable: :envvar:`EUPORIE_KERNEL_CONNECTION_FILE`
 :default: ``''``
 :type: :keyword:`string`
-:description: Attempt to connect to an existing kernel using a JSON connection info file.
+:description: Attempt to connect to an existing kernel using a JSON connection info file

    Load connection info from JSON dict.
 This allows euporie to connect to existing kernels.

-.. option:: default_kernel_name

-:flags: :option:`--default-kernel-name`

-:environment variable: :envvar:`EUPORIE_DEFAULT_KERNEL_NAME`
-:default: ``'python3'``
-:type: :keyword:`string`
-:description: The name of the kernel to start by default.

-   The name of the kernel selected automatically by the console app or in new notebooks.
-If set to an empty string, the user will be asked which kernel to launch.

 .. option:: files